Automattic/gravatar/web/packages/hovercards/CONTRIBUTING.md

 - `clean:dist`: Removes the `dist` folder.
 - `clean:release`: Removes the `release` folder.
 - `clean`: Removes all the generated folders (e.g. `dist`, `release`).
-- `release`: Creates a new release of the library.

 ### PR Merge Policy